cocos/cocos-docs/en/ui/list-with-data.md

     }
 ```

 In the `onLoad` callback method, we traverse each data stored in `items` in turn, instantiate `itemPrefab` to generate a new node and add it to the node where `ItemList.js` is.
-Then call the `init` method in `ItemTemplate.js` to update the performance of each node.
+Then call the `init` method in `ItemTemplate.js` to update its display.

 Now we can add a **Layout** component to the node that holds `ItemList.js` through **Add Component -> UI Component -> Layout** under the **Properties** panel, and set the following properties: